Petition to the United States Congress:

 Allowing Medicare to cover the cost of hearing, dental and vision care would not only improve the health, dignity and independence of millions of seniors, it makes good economic and policy sense by potentially preventing the costly effects resulting from disease and neglect.

-I petition Congress to pass legislation, such as Rep. Debbie Dingell’s (D-MI) HR 1653, the Medicare Hearing Aid Coverage Act of 2015, which provides Medicare coverage for routine hearing services and Rep. Alan Grayson’s (D-FL) H.R.
-3308, the Seniors Have Eyes, Ears and Teeth Act, which provides Medicare coverage for hearing, vision and dental services.
+I petition Congress to pass legislation, such as Rep. Debbie Dingell’s (D-MI) HR 1118, the Medicare Hearing Aid Coverage Act of 2021, which provides Medicare coverage for routine hearing services and Senator Ben Cardin’s (D-MD) S.97, the Medicare Dental Benefit Act, which provides Medicare coverage for dental services.
 It’s time to start addressing the vital health care needs of the whole senior.